nstoker/book-pp-pclag/README.md

 list       | lists all items in the task list complete n | completes task number n task text  | adds text to the task list

+Copying the example.env to `.env` and setting the `TODO_FILENAME` will set the name the ToDo lists will be saved as.